niharokz/nih.ar/content/note/xdg_base_directory.md

         export HISTFILE="$XDG_DATA_HOME/bash/history"
         export GNUPGHOME="$XDG_CONFIG_HOME/gnupg"

+## Wrapping Up

 If you want to check if your application support XDG base specifications, please go through [this arch wiki article](https://wiki.archlinux.org/title/XDG_Base_Directory).

+And voilà!
+With these tweaks in place, my home path is now as tidy as Marie Kondo's sock drawer.
+So, the next time you peek into your digital dwelling, may you be greeted by a sight as refreshing as a clean slate. 🏠✨

 That's all.
 After doing all above, this is what my home looks like :